 I am a conservation biologist with broad, interdisciplinary interests that range from spatial conservation prioritisation for the Sunda clouded leopard in Borneo, through conservation ethics to the impact of socio-political and economic factors on the likelihood of conservation success.
-I have long held an interest in how people relate to conservation issues and during my DPhil I developed a strong interest in the psychology of behaviour change and its application to conservation, my desire to learn from existing experts in the field of marketing led me to develop collaborations first with a commercial market research firm (Touchstone Partners), and more recently with the Future of Marketing Initiative at Oxford University’s Saïd Business School where I am now based as a Chester Zoo Conservation Fellow in Conservation Marketing.
+I have long held an interest in how people relate to conservation issues and during my DPhil I developed a strong interest in the psychology of behaviour change and its application to conservation, my desire to learn from existing experts in the field of marketing led me to develop collaborations first with a commercial market research firm (Touchstone Partners), and more recently with the Future of Marketing Initiative at Oxford University’s Saïd Business School where I am now based.

 Understanding people’s behaviour, and the attitudes that influence their actions, is a prerequisite for wildlife conservation.
 The principles of marketing and consumer psychology can arguably be applied to conservation, and conservation can learn much from these disciplines.